 31. Formal notices calling for corrective action are generally be used where there is a clear breach of the law; where the degree of risk or harm from the situation is significant; and where a remedy needs to be identified and secured within a set period of time.
-Examples include Enforcement Notices under Article 30 of The Order and Improvement Notices under regulations made under th Health &Safety at Work Act 1974 such as the petroleum regulations.
+Examples include Enforcement Notices under Article 30 of the Regulatory Reform (Fire Safety) Order 2005 and Improvement Notices under regulations made under the Health &Safety at Work Act 1974 such as the petroleum regulations.
 Notices specify the problem and will either require a remedy as determined by officers or (if the legislation allows) may allow for other action with an equivalent remedial effect.
 These notices are legally binding on the recipient and non-compliance can result in further enforcement action including prosecution.
-In
+In most cases there is a right of appeal against a notice.
+Where there is a right of appeal, advice on the appeal mechanism will be set out in writing to the person on whom the notice is served.

-- most cases there is a right of appeal against a notice.
-Where there is a right of appeal, advice on the appeal mechanism will be set out in writing to the person on whom the notice is served. - 32.
-Where a notice requires changes to a premises in which another enforcing body has a statutory interest, the Brigade will, so far as is reasonably practicable, consult with such bodies as can reasonably be identified before serving the notice.
+32. Where a notice requires changes to a premises in which another enforcing body has a statutory interest, the Brigade will, so far as is reasonably practicable, consult with such bodies as can reasonably be identified before serving the notice.
 Any such consultation will not release the person on whom the notice is served from their statutory obligation to consult relevant bodies in respect of works they will undertake as a result of a notice.
-Any failure by the Brigade to consult with any particular body or person will not invalidate any notice served under The Order.
+Any failure by the Brigade to consult with any particular body or person will not invalidate any notice served under the Regulatory Reform (Fire Safety) Order 2005.